awsdocs/aws-sam-developer-guide/doc_source/sam-resource-function.md

  `Policies`   <a name="sam-function-policies"></a>
 One or more policies that this function needs\.
 They will be appended to the default role for this function\.
 This property accepts a single string or a list of strings, and can be the name of AWS managed IAM policies or AWS SAM policy templates, or inline IAM policy document\(s\) formatted in YAML\.
-If the Role property is set, this property has no meaning\.
 For more information about AWS managed IAM policies, see [AWS Managed Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies)\.
 For more information about AWS SAM policy templates, see [AWS SAM Policy Templates](serverless-policy-templates.md)\.
 For more information about inline policies, see [Inline Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#inline-policies)\.
+**NOTE**: If the `Role` property is set, this property is ignored\.
 *Type*: String \| List \| Map
 *Required*: No
 *AWS CloudFormation Compatibility*: This property is similar to the `[Policies](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-iam-role.html#cfn-iam-role-policies)` property of an `AWS::IAM::Role`\.
 AWS SAM supports AWS managed policy names and AWS SAM policy templates, in addition to JSON policy documents\.
 AWS CloudFormation only accepts JSON policy documents\.